hirethunk/verbs/docs/states.md

 ## Singleton States

-You may want a state that only needs one iteration across the entire application--this is called a singleton state.
+You may want a state that only needs one iteration across the entire application—this is called a singleton state.
-Singleton states require no id, since there is no need to differentiate among state instances.
+Singleton states require no ID because there is only ever one copy in existence across your entire app.

-To tell Verbs to treat a State as a singleton, implement the `SingletonState` interface.
+To tell Verbs to treat a State as a singleton, extend the `SingletonState` class, rather than `State`.

 ```php
 class CountState extends State implements SingletonState